 A few days after The Beholder I got to sit and write for a few hours with Leah Cypess.
 I had reached out to her to get a signed copy of Mistwood (if you haven’t read it yet you seriously need to!) and she suggested a book swap instead.
 So I drove up to this interesting diner and we wrote for a while, talked about stories and publishing (we had a surprising amount in common) and had a bit of lunch.
 I half wished I wasn’t moving so we could get together more often.

 The big move half way across the country.
 It was the most drawn out move I’d ever had with nearly a month between moving out of one place and into another.
-Stayed with my sister for a while and then stayed with my parents for a while and had my car shipped out and finally got into my new place.
+Stayed with my sister for a while and then stayed with my parents for a while and had my car shipped out (which was another manifestation of God’s power because it all seemed like it wasn’t going to happen at all then worked out perfectly) and finally got into my new place.
 Without any of my stuff (which was coming out a month later).
 So I bought new towels and new silverware and all that boring household stuff.
 And yet, it was kind of fun to put together a new household for a new life.

 And with a new city, a new book club.
 I really liked the girls I met and the discussion.
 Didn’t like the book so much (ok I didn’t even read it but I knew I wouldn’t like it so why bother).

 Small trip to see my family which wouldn’t be worth mentioning except without this trip The Helion Chronicles might never have gotten published.
 Sometimes you need an external force to create new momentum and this trip gave me what I needed.